 Separate appeals must be filed for each taxed parcel unless the county tax board administrator grants prior approval to consolidate parcels or lots into one appeal filing using form MAS (Multiple Appeal Schedule).

 3. FILING OF PETITION

-(a) The original petition must be filed with the Salem County Board of Taxation.
-(White Copy)
+(a) The original petition must be filed with the county board of taxation.

-(b) A copy must be served upon the Assessor of the municipality in which the property is located, or, in the event of a municipal appeal, served upon the taxpayer.
-(Yellow Copy)
+(b) A copy must be served upon the assessor of the municipality in which the property is located or, in the case of a municipal appeal, served upon the taxpayer.

 4. FILING FEES

 (a) Assessed Valuation less than $150,000 – $ 5.00

 1. $ 150,000 or more, but less than $ 500,000 – $ 25.00

 2. $ 500,000 or more, but less than $ 1,000,000 – $ 100.00

 (c) Appeal on Valuation and Classification – Sum of (a) and (b) $ 25.00